Or – $6.00 AIRPORT TAX

 Now they restrict access, but we were lucky enough to climb the steps to the top of El Castillo, the Pyramid of Kukulkan (first picture).
 Let me tell you the ascent is steep on an alarming scale, but the view is spectacular.
 And at the risk of sounding like a New Ager, the energy inside that top chamber makes your spine tingle.
 Or maybe it was a lack of oxygen from the dizzying height, either way it’s a strange sensation.
 I warn you…Chichén Itzá is an experience that changes you on a cosmic level.

 But again, I’m straying.
 My story isn’t meant to be a Travel Channel promotion on the wonders of an ancient Mayan city, though it probably could be.
 No, my story is about a $6 airport tax, so I’m powering on.

 We explored every inch of the Mayan ruins (except the underground chambers beneath the observatory and that’s only because they wouldn’t let us down there.
 Dang it.).
 Then right on schedule, we arrived back at a 3-sided lean-to shack that doubled as the airport terminal and got in line.
 With tickets in hand we expected an easy boarding.
 We were wrong.
 At the counter a dusty looking hombre in denim and boots repeated the same litany we’d heard from the get go.
 You got it – “$6 airport tax due.”

-Well, as I mentioned, our cash supply was small to begin with and after the other taxes we paid, the entrance fee, and a few souvenirs from the fairly nice gift shop there, we had about eight dollars left.
+Well, as I mentioned, our cash supply was small to begin with and after the other taxes we paid, the entrance fee, and a few souvenirs from a surprisingly nice gift shop nearby, we had about eight dollars left.
 We needed twelve.
 So we argued.

 “We already paid this tax,” I said.
 “Twice!”